aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 * **Partial success with some exceptions**.
 We will return a list of all item IDs/sequence numbers that failed processing
 * **All records failed to be processed**.
 We will raise `BatchProcessingError` exception with a list of all exceptions raised when processing

-???+ warning
-    You will not have access to the **processed messages** within the Lambda Handler; use context manager for that.

-    All processing logic will and should be performed by the `record_handler` function.

 ### Processing messages asynchronously

 !!! tip "New to AsyncIO?
 Read this [comprehensive guide first](https://realpython.com/async-io-python/){target="_blank"}."